isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 </table>

+#### **2)**&nbsp;**Application Process (To be announced)**

-#### **2)**&nbsp;**Selection Process**
+#### **3)**&nbsp;**Selection Process**

 ##### **Trials / Auditions**

-Applicants will be shortlisted for trials/auditions based on evidence of the following aspects:
+Applicants for Sports and Performing Arts talent areas will be shortlisted for trials/auditions based on evidence of the following aspects:

 *   Track record, experience and commitment to the talent area.
 *   Achievements, qualifications and certifications in the talent areas.

 ##### **Interviews**

-Applicants will be shortlisted for interviews based on their performance at trials / auditions.
+Applicants for Sports and Performing Arts talent areas will be further shortlisted for interviews based on their performance at trials / auditions.

-(Note: For students applying for DSA in the Science &amp; Technology and Tamil Language Elective Programme, they will only be required to attend an interview.)
+Students applying for DSA in Science &amp; Technology and in the Tamil Language Elective Programme will be shortlisted for interviews based on their application submissions.

-Shortlisted applicants from the trials will be required to attend an in-person interview to enable the College to better understand the:
+Shortlisted applicants will be required to attend an in-person interview to enable the College to better understand the:
 *   Applicant’s interest/ passion for the specific talent area;
 *   Applicant’s experiences (if any) in nurturing the specific talent area (e.g through school CCA, sport academies/ clubs or private coaching);
 *   Applicant’s motivation for joining ASRJC;
 *   Applicant’s ability to cope with JC curriculum.

-**3) Enquiry**
+**4) Enquiry**

 For general enquiries regarding DSA, you may contact the following personnel:

 *   HOD/PE &amp; CCA, Ms Tay Li May -&nbsp;[tay\_li\_may@schools.gov.sg](mailto:tay_li_may@schools.gov.sg)
 *   Dean, Mr Chew Tse Yong -&nbsp;[chew\_tse\_yong@schools.gov.sg](mailto:chew_tse_yong@schools.gov.sg)

-**4) Other Information**
+**5) Other Information**

 *   **Subject Combinations offered at ASRJC**